 C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-No
+Early decision: Does your institution offer an early decision plan (ar n admission plan that permits students to a pply and be notified of an admission decision well in advance of the regular not tification date and that asks students to con mmit to attending if accepted) for first-time, first-year (freshman) applicants for or fall enrollment? 🗌 Yes  No

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2006 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early deci sion plan:
+If "yes," please complete the following: First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2008 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: